 Take a look at the chart below for an idea of the cost of living in San Diego.
 It compared key areas like the monthly rent, utilities, groceries, and transportation.
 The chart compares the San Diego cost of living with other cities in the state and some major metropolitan areas in the country.
 This is only a general indicator as the price will always vary depending on the neighborhood.

 You will see, house rent in the city is much cheaper than in San Francisco and slightly cheaper than in LA.
 So the cost of living in San Diego is affordable for most people.
 Yes, utilities cost more, but both monthly groceries and transportation are cheaper.
 So overall, shifting base to San Diego is a good move.

 |City||Monthly Rent (Apartment)||Utilities||Monthly Groceries*||Monthly Transportation*||Increase/decrease (Rent & utilities)|

 *Where the national average is 100.
 Please note, all of the above figures are averages.

-Here are the top eight places to live in San Diego in 2022.
+Here are the best places to live in San Diego in 2023.

 |Carmel Valley||7 out of 10||9.5 out of 10||8 out of 10||8 out of 10||10 out of 10|